You are here

 The Best Things to Do This Memorial Day Weekend in Washington, DC

-Pay tribute to America’s heroes and celebrate the start of summer this Memorial Day weekend in the nation’s capital.
+Pay tribute to America’s heroes and celebrate the start of summer with these Memorial Day weekend events and more in the nation’s capital.

 There’s no better place to spend Memorial Day weekend than Washington, DC.
 Memorials are our specialty, and DC celebrates with unique and meaningful events and exhibits designed to recognize the selfless service of our active duty military and veterans.
 Experience the country’s largest Memorial Day parade, hear thousands of motorcycles roar through the District during Rolling Thunder and more during this start-of-summer holiday.

-The Rolling Thunder Motorcycle Rally brings together motorcycle riders from all over the U.S. to honor POWs and MIAs who served their country during the Vietnam War.
+The Rolling Thunder Motorcycle Rally will bring together motorcycle riders from all over the U.S. one final time to honor POWs and MIAs who served their country during the Vietnam War.
 This “ride for freedom” draws more than 900,000 riders, featuring a route that starts at the Pentagon and winds through West Potomac Park.
-The rally goes down on Sunday, May 27.
+The last Rolling Thunder Motorcycle Rally goes down on Sunday, May 26.

 PBS’s National Memorial Day Concert salutes the sacrifice made by the men and women in uniform as well as their families.
-The free annual concert is held on the West Lawn of the U.S. Capitol on Sunday, May 27 from 8 - 9:30 p.m.
+The free annual concert is held on the West Lawn of the U.S. Capitol on Sunday, May 26 at 8 p.m.
 Actors Gary Sinise and Joe Mantegna will host the proceedings, which will feature numerous other celebrity performers.

 The National Mall features plenty of ways to honor American servicemen and women.
 Visit the magnificent National World War II Memorial and its famous effervescent fountain.
 Stop to pay your respects at the Vietnam Veterans Memorial and the Vietnam Women’s Memorial; take a piece of paper from one of the volunteers and etch a name from the famous wall included in the former.
 Admire the steely faces of the 19 servicemen depicted in the Field of Service at the Korean War Veterans Memorial.
 And a visit to the American Veterans Disabled for Life Memorial is a solemn and powerful reminder of the very human cost of war.

 Memorial Day weekend signals the start of summer, so why not take the crew to one of DC’s many scenic rooftop bars?
 You can find them throughout the city’s neighborhoods, and many feature craft cocktails and delicious bar bites.
-Standouts include the POV Rooftop Lounge and Terrace at the W Hotel, The Rooftop at The Embassy Row Hotel and Crimson View at the Pod Hotel.
+Standouts include the Top of the Gate at The Watergate Hotel, The Rooftop at The Embassy Row Hotel and Crimson View at the Pod Hotel.

-With the dawn of summer comes Jazz in the Garden at the National Gallery of Art's Sculpture Garden, a popular Friday evening event embarking on its 18th season.
-On May 25, catch cool jazz from Tony Craddock Jr. & Cold Front at 5 p.m.
-Food and beverages are available at the nearby Pavilion Café.
+With the dawn of summer comes Jazz in the Garden at the National Gallery of Art's Sculpture Garden, a popular Friday evening event embarking on its 19th season.
+Kick back, relax and listen to tunes best paired with food and beverages from the nearby Pavilion Café.

-Georgetown’s river waterfront is home to tons of great restaurants – many, including Sequoia, Tony and Joe's Seafood Place and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
+Historic Georgetown's river waterfront is home to tons of great restaurants – many, including Sequoia, Tony and Joe's Seafood Place, Nick's Riverside Grill and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
 In summer, children (and adults, too) can splash in the sprinkler-style water fountain, watch the boats and feed the ducks.
 Before or after, shop 'til you drop in this historic neighborhood.

 Newseum showcases important historical events through the lens of journalism, revealing the intricacies of some of the world’s most famous conflicts and incidents.
-Must-see exhibits include 1968: Civil Rights at 50, the 9/11 Gallery, the Berlin Wall Gallery and Inside Today’s FBI.
-The family will also enjoy the engaging NBC News Interactive Newsroom.
+Must-see exhibits include the 9/11 Gallery, the Berlin Wall Gallery and Inside Today’s FBI.
+The whole family will also enjoy the engaging NBC News Interactive Newsroom.

 Take in the summer sun and the sights and sounds of the city, all while dining and drinking, at one of the District’s delightful outdoor patios.
-There’s the sophistication of Dirty Habit, the rustic vibes of Lupo Verde, the Bayou cuisine at Acadiana and the mix of gorgeous river views and tasty wine at The Rosé Garden at Whaley’s.
+To start, there’s the sophistication of Dirty Habit, the rustic vibes of Lupo Verde, Italian delights at Osteria Morini and tasty craft brews at Right Proper Brewing Company's Shaw Brewpub & Kitchen.

 The famous Clara Barton lived at the site of this DC museum in Chinatown during and immediately after the Civil War.
 The building was set for demolition in 1996, until Richard Lyons (an employee of the General Services Administration) discovered artifacts that revealed the building’s incredible story.
 Inside, you can be treated to a guided tour of preserved rooms where Clara Barton helped families who had tragically lost loved ones during the bloodiest war on American soil.